SMART Local 100

 Step back from the encyclopedia view and look at the adult trade-switch decision page first.

-Use the national decision guide for a cleaner answer on earnings, lifestyle, and union vs. non-union fit.
+Use the national decision guide for earnings, lifestyle, and union vs. non-union fit.
+It is not a West Virginia-specific paid guide.

-HVAC-R Technician in West Virginia: page updated March 23, 2026.
+HVAC-R Technician in West Virginia: page updated May 25, 2026.
 Source-validated March 22, 2026.
 1 source-backed canonical source tracked.

-HVAC-R Technician in West Virginia: page fact trace updated through March 23, 2026; source-backed validation March 22, 2026; fact audit generated May 16, 2026.
+HVAC-R Technician in West Virginia: page fact trace updated through March 23, 2026; source-backed validation March 22, 2026; fact audit generated July 15, 2026.

 5 fact trace rows checked for this page family; 1 source-validated canonical facts, 2 total canonical facts, and 3 explicit disclosures are in the current trace.